chef-boneyard/chef-rfc/new/mongodb_cookbook_transfer.md

     As a user of the mongodb cookbook,
-    I want to have the cookbook maintained and released to Supermarket, so that I can get cookbook updates for non-EOL versions of MongoDB.
+    I want to have the cookbook maintained and released to Supermarket, so that I can get cookbook updates for non-EOS versions of MongoDB.

+    As a user of the mongodb cookbook,
+    I want to have the cookbook up to date on Supermarket, so that I can install a version of MongoDB that is getting security updates.

     As a Sous Chef member,
     I want to be able to release to Supermarket,